jasperol/MLinPractice/Documentation.md

 In that case, you can nevertheless apply some dimensionality reduction in order to analyze how helpful the individual features are during classification

-Due to not having all that many features  - dimensionality reduction seems to be unnecessary.
-However we ran the mutual information dimensionality reduction and the results were:
-***
-We also implemened PCA through sklearn and the results were:
-***

-Also to be noted, in the classification section, we also implemented a random forest classifer which in its own terms in a method of dimensionality reduction in unto itself.

 ### Design Decisions

 Which dimensionality reduction technique(s) did you pick and why?

+Due to not having all that many features  - dimensionality reduction techniques in the form of something like PCA seemed unnecessary.
+However we found using the mutual information method was useful to analyse which features were most useful.
+As expected, the number of tweet replies and tweet frequency both had a relatively high statistical dependence to the target variable.

+Also to be noted, in the classification section, we also implemented a random forest classifer which in its own terms in a method of dimensionality reduction in unto itself.

 ### Results

 Which features were selected / created?
 Do you have any scores to report?
+Replies_num had a mutual information score of 0.064, tweet frequency of 0.037 and char_length was also relatively useful.

 ### Interpretation

 Can we somehow make sense of the dimensionality reduction results?
 Which features are the most important ones and why may that be the case?

+It would make sense that the number of replies on a tweet indicates how viral a tweet is, by virtue of it showing user-activity.
+The higher the number of people are that see your tweet and take the time to write a comment, the more likely it is (we hypothesised) that you would have a high number of likes and retweets.
+Similarly, we expected that the number of tweets you has posted, the more of a following you would have, in comparison to someone who maybe tweeted only randomly rarely.

 ## Classification